 - Next, pour the blueberry preserves on top of the cream cheese mixture.
 Keep the filling as close to the middle of the cake as possible throughout the process.

-- Pour the rest of the batter on top of the filling, making sure that the batter completely covers the filling.
+- Pour the rest of the batter on top of the filling, making sure that the dough completely covers the filling.

-- Cool in cake pan for 30 minutes to 1 hour, then place a large cooling rack over the exposed cake.
-Very, very carefully flip the cake over so that the bottom is resting on the cooling rack.
+- Cool the cake in the Bundt pan until completely cooled, for about 60 to 90 minutes.
+Once cooled, place a large cooling rack over the exposed cake.
+Very, very carefully flip the cake over so that it falls completely out of the Bundt pan.

-- Pour the icing in circles around the top of the cake.
-Shake the plate slightly to encourage the icing to fall down the sides of the cake.
+- Use a spoon to apply the glaze in circles around the top of the cake.
+Shake the plate slightly to encourage the icing to fall down both sides of the cake in a simple decorative pattern.

-- Finish with the purple, green, and gold colored sugar sprinkles.
+- Finish the cake by applying the with the purple, green, and gold colored sugar sprinkles.
 To make the sprinkles yourself, add about 3 drops of yellow food coloring to ½ cup sugar, then stir to combine.
 Do the same with the green food coloring for the green sprinkles.
 Make the purple sprinkles by combining 2 to 3 drops red food coloring with 1 to 2 drops blue food coloring.
 Stir well, then use a spoon to incorporate into the sugar.

 The information shown is an estimate provided by a third-party, online computer-generated nutrition calculator, not a registered dietitian or certified nutritionist.
 Actual nutritional content will vary based upon brands used, measuring methods and individual portion sizes, along with other factors.